downshift-js/downshift/src/hooks/useSelect/README.md

 This function is passed as props to a `Status` component nested within and allows you to create your own assertive ARIA statuses.

-A default `getA11yStatusMessage` function is provided that will check `resultCount` and return "No results." or if there are results but no item is highlighted, "`resultCount` results are available, use up and down arrow keys to navigate.
-Press Enter key to select."
-If an item is highlighted it will run `itemToString(highlightedItem)` and display the value of the `highlightedItem`.

 A default `getA11yStatusMessage` function is provided.
-It is called with the parameters `items` and `isOpen` when `isOpen` changes or with `selectedItem` and `itemToString` whem `selectedItem` changes.
-When `isOpen` changes the message is a status related one.
-When menu is opened it announces "No results" if there aren't items or "`resultCount` results are available, use up and down arrow keys to navigate.
+It is called with the parameters `items`, `isOpen`, `selectedItem` and `itemToString` when either `isOpen` or `selectedItem` change.
+When menu is opened, the announcement message is "No results" if there aren't any items or "`resultCount` results are available, use up and down arrow keys to navigate.
 Press Enter key to select." depending on the number of items in the menu.
 When `selectedItem` changes the message is a selection related one, narrating "`itemToString(selectedItem)` has been selected".

 > Note: `resultCount` is `items.length` in our default version of the function.